streamanalyze/sa.documentation/README.md

    nameserver(Charstring name)->Charstring
 The function makes the current stand-alone database into a name server and registers there itself as a peer with the given name.
 If name is empty ("") the name server will become anonymous and not registered as a peer.
 It can be accessed under the peer name "NAMESERVER" through. listen()
 The function starts the peer listening loop.
 It informs the name server that this peer is ready to receive incoming messages.
-The listening loop can be interrupted with CTRL-C and resumed again by calling listen().
+The listening loop can be interrupted with `ctrl-c` and resumed again by calling listen().
 The name server must be listening before any other peer can register.

    register(Charstring name)->Charstring
 The function registers in the name server the current stand-alone database as a peer with the given name.
 The system will complain if the name is already registered in the name server.
 The peer needs to be activated with listen() to be able to receive incoming requests.
 The name server must be running on the local host.